Here are 20 of the many reasons why London is one of the most culturally vibrant cities in the world.

-2. London has four UNESCO world heritage sites: Tower of London, Maritime Greenwich, Westminster Palace which includes Westminster Abbey and Saint Margaret's Church as well as Kew’s Royal Botanic Gardens.
+2. London has four UNESCO world heritage sites: Tower of London, Maritime Greenwich, Westminster Palace and Kew’s Royal Botanic Gardens.

-3. There are more than 300 languages spoken in London, more than in any other city in the world.
+3. There are over 300 languages spoken in London, more than any other city in the world.

-4. There are more than 17,000 music performances a year across London's 300+ venues including the O2 arena - the world's most popular music venue for the last five years running.
+4. There are more than 17,000 music performances a year across London's 300+ venues including the O2 arena - the world's most popular music venue.

 5. 84% of Londoners think that the city's cultural scene is important in ensuring a high quality of life.
 (GLA/ICM research).

-7. Around 250 festivals take place in London every year including London’s largest free festival, the Mayor’s Thames Festival, and Europe's biggest street festival, the Notting Hill Carnival which attracts near one million people.
+7. Over 250 festivals take place in London every year including the largest free festival the Mayor’s Thames Festival, and Europe's biggest street festival, the Notting Hill Carnival which attracts near one million people.

-8. The first performance of a Punch and Judy show at Covent Garden was recorded in Samuel Pepys's diary entry for 9 May 1662, and it is believed a similar puppet show has been seen there every year since.
-(Oh yes there is!)
+8. The first performance of a Punch and Judy show at Covent Garden was recorded in Samuel Pepys's diary entry for 9 May 1662 (...oh yes there is!)

 9. London presents more live comedy than any other city in the world.
-From hosting new talent in the backrooms of pubs to the likes of Michael McIntyre, Chris Rock and Steve Coogan performing in major arenas.
+From hosting new talent in the backrooms of pubs to the likes of Chris Rock and Steve Coogan in major arenas.

 10. London dominates the UK visual arts sector, which accounts for 30% of the global art market.

-11. London has played a major role in countless films from A Clockwork Orange, Harry Potter to Notting Hill and is now the world’s third busiest film production centre with over 14,000 ‘shooting days’ including the 24th Bond film Spectre, filmed at City Hall.
+11. London has played a major role in countless films from A Clockwork Orange to Harry Potter and is the world’s third busiest film production centre with over 14,000 ‘shooting days’ including the 24th Bond film Spectre, filmed here at City Hall.

 12. Over a fifth of all the UK’s cinema screens are based in London.
 There are more cinema screens in the capital (796) than in any other part of the country.

-13. London Fashion Week generates over £100m of orders and over 32,000 hours odigital content watched in the UK from more than 100 countries.
+13. London Fashion Week generates over £100m of orders and over 32,000 hours of digital content watched in the UK from more than 100 countries.